 - Let your browser (like Chrome) suggest strong passwords, then have it save the login details.
 Make sure your personal computer is protected by a login password, though.

-- Better yet: sign up for a service like LastPass (Brad and Jonathan highly recommend LastPass!)
+- Better yet: sign up for a password manager like BitWarden

 There you have it; that’s the whole application and activation process.
 It takes a little time and organization, but it’ll be well worth it when you’re traveling for almost free with your family.